 When Jason passes away his son, Beau, is 55 years old.
 The same age his Father was when his Grandfather died.
 Beau father has taught him well, and he too takes his inheritance of $2.7 million and buys a whole life insurance policy on himself.
 Beau uses this money to fund the first eight years of a life insurance policy.
 From that point forward Beau pays $75,000/year to continue funding his policy.

 Now that may seem like a lot but after two generations of inheritance, the policy can be easily funded for the maximum benefit.

 Beau’s policy illustration below:

-Beau, like his father, has cash value to use for operating expenses right away and by the end of year eight he has allocated the entire death benefit to the policy which has a total cash value at that time of $2,945,820.
+Beau, like his father, has cash value to use for operating expenses right away and by the end of year eight, he has allocated the entire death benefit to the policy which has a total cash value at that time of $2,945,820.
 In eight years with no additional cash input, Beau has around $211,000 MORE than what his father left him.
-Beau too has the same opportunities to do what is father did with his policy cash value, buy land and increase the farm, help the kids, retire, and the list continues to go on and on.
+Beau too has the same opportunities to do what his father did with his policy cash value, buy land and increase the farm, help the kids, retire, and the list continues to go on and on.

 THE FUTURE OF THE FAMILY LOOKS GOOD

 NOW, take another look at what Beau is going to leave his children when he passes at age 85…….